Interstate 73: Michigan

-Future I-73 was planned to go northwesterly to Jackson then go north with US 127 to Grayling.
+Future I-73 is planned to go northwesterly to Jackson then go north with US 127 to Grayling.
 From there, the corridor would have continued along I-75 to Sault Ste.
 Marie.

 The original defined alignment of I-73 would have run along I-75 to Detroit.
 However, Congress amended that definition in 1995 to have a branch along the US 223 corridor to south of Jackson and the US 127 corridor north to I-75 near Grayling.
 From Grayling, it would have used I-75 to Sault Ste.
 Marie.
 Except south of Jackson, where the existing highways are two-lane roads and a section of road north of Lansing where the freeway reverts to a divided highway, this corridor is mostly a rural four-lane freeway.
 The Michigan Department of Transportation (MDOT) included using the US 223 corridor as one of its three options to build I-73 in 2000.
 The others included using the US 127 corridor all the way into Ohio with a connection to the Ohio Turnpike or using US 127 south and a new freeway connection to US 223 at Adrian.
 MDOT abandoned further study of I-73 after June 12, 2001, diverting remaining funding to safety improvement projects along the corridor.
 The department stated there was a "lack of need" for sections of the proposed freeway, and the project website was closed down in 2002.
 According to press reports in 2011, a group advocating on behalf of the freeway was working to revive the I-73 project in Michigan.
 According to an MDOT spokesperson, "to my knowledge, we're not taking that issue up again".
 The Lenawee County Road Commission is not interested in the freeway, and, according to the president of the Adrian Area Chamber of Commerce, "there seems to be little chance of having an I-73 link between Toledo and Jackson built in the foreseeable future."